chamaya00/hello-world/src/posts/hello-world-post-pt2.md

 **Vercel** *(Also free, more features)*
 It felt like merged changes showed up on the live site way faster than Github Pages, and seems like Vercel is better for web apps built using React.
 Another helpful feature is the ability to see a preview of the site changes before merging

-I used this prompt to understand the different hostint options:
+I used this prompt to understand the different hosting options:

 >What are my options for hosting this website now that its in github